dauer/grails-openrewrite-playground/README.md

 ## Grails 5, 4, 3

-The [grails3](./grails3) folder contains a Grails 3 project and OpenRewrite recipes for upgrading to the upcoming Grails 6
+The [grails3](./grails3) folder contains a Grails 3 project and OpenRewrite recipes for upgrading to Grails 6

 ## Grails 2